03 Dec 2022

 }

-Combined with the keyword when the Kotlin compiler forces you to check all the possibilities for the sealed class or to be a generic else that take cares of the parent sealed class.
+the Kotlin compiler forces you to check all the possibilities for the sealed class or to be a generic else that take cares of the parent sealed class.

 Immutable Types.
 Tell Don’t Ask, and things that don’t have a section for itself.

-Something that all the code snippets above has is that they all use final or val, that’s because we want to make the fields immutable and avoid the mutation of the internal state in an object, exposing setters and allowing people to change the value of the fields can cause our objects to break, instead of that if we are using Immutable Types you have to instantiate a new class going through the validations again.
+, that’s because we want to make the fields immutable and avoid the mutation of the internal state in an object, exposing setters and allowing people to change the value of the fields can cause our objects to break, instead of that if we are using Immutable Types you have to instantiate a new class going through the validations again.
 Search about Value Objects if you want to know more about that.

 In case you need to mutate the state of the object you have to follow some principles like Tell Don’t Ask and good principles of OO, the main thing is to avoid exposing the internal of a class, a good example is adding to a list, never expose the list so people can add items to it, instead provide a method to add to the list.